 New business:

 Bonnie called in to report on the book keeper search.
-Bonnie interviewed Dawn Wallis as a potential candidate to take on payroll, quarterlies, 941’s and reconciling.
-It is estimated the book keeper will have between 5-10 hours a month of work.
+Bonnie interviewed Dawn Wallace as a potential candidate to take on payroll, quarterlies, 941’s and reconciling.
+It is estimated the book keeper will have between 5-10 hours a month of work, and Ms. Wallace’s fee is $30/hour.
 The book keeper position had previously been approved by the board.
 Bonnie has a scheduled call to start the transfer of book keeping.

 Coaching needs for spring/summer: Two new coaches have been hired: Cameron Shepherd and Elodie Cole.